【Obihiro】Ainu Restaurant "Ponchise" Relocates from Kita no Yatai: A Hub for Popular Flavors, Diverse Menus, Lunches, and Events|Domingo

 It's a fun space just to be in, with items like CDs from the Sapporo-based Ainu music band "nincup," traditional coats, photos of bears, and books.

-A Variety of Ainu Dishes Passed Down from Mother to Daughter, Still Eaten Today
+A Variety of Ainu Dishes Passed Down from Mother to Daughter, Still Enjoyed Today

 Ainu Home Cooking Ponchise

-If one were to perfectly replicate ancient Ainu cuisine, it would have to encompass the entire lifestyle of the Ainu as a hunting people—hunting deer, gathering wild plants, and performing rituals.
-However, reproducing that exactly in a restaurant is not realistic.
+If one were to perfectly replicate ancient Ainu cuisine, it would involve the entire lifestyle of the Ainu as a hunting people—hunting deer, gathering wild plants, and performing rituals.
+However, recreating that exactly in a restaurant is not realistic.

 Ainu Home Cooking Ponchise